 “Featured snippets give marketers a chance to beat competitors, boost conversions, and drive traffic right to their site!
 HubSpot research has shown that content with a featured snippet gets a 2X higher click-through rate.”

 Featured snippets show a snippet of content from one of the top-ranking web pages.
 The most common snippet formats include the paragraph, the list, and the table.
 Google pulls the snippet from the content of one of the top five results.
 If you are already ranking in the top five for a query it is very useful to optimize your page to try to appear in the Featured Snippet.
-This will give you a competitive edge over the competition because the Featured Snippet appears above the first organic search result.
+This will give you a competitive edge over the competition guest posts because the Featured Snippet appears above the first organic search result.
 In addition, this type of result provides maximum visibility and authority as it shows that Google considers this to be the most relevant result to a user query.

 Knowledge Cards and Knowledge Panels